UniAP2022/UniAP/README.md

 Ground truth: "it is the head of a parrot with a little flower in his beak from a picture of carpaccio's one of his series of the life of saint george".

-Transcript: "des the head of a parot of the little flowering he seat from a pictureof propotious one of his series of the life of santjurge".
+Transcript: "des the head of a paret of the little flower wos beat from a picture croposious one of his series of the life of santgerge".

 Origin audio + Universal perturbaion (random-chunk, distortion level: -42dB):